Accelerating Kernel Classifiers Through Borders Mapping: Case studies

 \section{Case studies}

-Four classification models were tested on each of the 17 datasets described in Section \ref{datasets}: k-nearest-neighbours (KNN), a borders model derived from adaptive Gaussian filters (AGF), a support vector machine (SVM) and a borders model derived from the previous SVM model (Accel. for ``accelerated'' SVM).
-KNN is useful to get a baseline accuracy from a stable, reliable method although not always an efficient or high-performing one.
-AGF-borders is compared with SVM-borders to see how much deriving the class borders from a SVM improves accuracy over using a direct pointwise kernel density estimator.
-The speed should be the same for the same number of border vectors.
-Also, raw AGF is normally about as accurate as KNN so we can see how much the borders method increases classification speed (and decreases accuracy) of this simpler kernel estimator.
-Ideally, for large problems, the borders technique should produce significant time savings while having little effect on accuracy.
+Three classification models were tested on each of the 17 datasets described in Section \ref{datasets}: a basic linear classifier, a support vector machine (SVM) and a borders model derived from the previous SVM model (Accel. for ``accelerated'' SVM).
+SVM should be more accurate than linear classification for problems in which the classes are not linearly separable.
+Meanwhile, for large problems, the borders technique should produce significant time savings over SVM while having little effect on accuracy.

 The parameters used for each method are summarized in Table \ref{param}.
-Parameters for the AGF method were chosen strictly to maximize accuracy while the single parameter, number of border samples, in the SVM-borders technique was chosen for the best compromise between reduced accuracy and a speed improvement over SVM.
-The parameter, $k$, for AGF is the number of nearest neighbours used when computing the probabilities: while the order of the method, $O(n)$, remains the same, nonetheless it can produce a significant speed improvement for large problems.
-The parameter, $\nborder$, is the number of class borders used in both AGF and SVM-borders.
+The parameter, $\nborder$, in the borders technique was chosen for the best compromise between reduced accuracy and a speed improvement over SVM.